sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 });
 ```

-Here we’re finding a link by its ARIA role and text using the Playwright’s [getByRole()](https://playwright.dev/docs/locators#locate-by-role) locator, and clicking it using the [click()](https://playwright.dev/docs/input#mouse-click) method.
-Then we’re verifying that we’re on the correct page by checking its heading, first by finding it the same way we found the link before, and testing with the [toBeVisible()](https://playwright.dev/docs/api/class-locatorassertions#locator-assertions-to-be-visible) assertion.
+Here, we’re finding a link by its ARIA role (`link`) and text using the Playwright’s [getByRole()](https://playwright.dev/docs/locators#locate-by-role) locator, and clicking it using the [click()](https://playwright.dev/docs/input#mouse-click) method.
+Then we’re verifying that we’re on the correct page by checking its heading, first by finding it the same way we found the link before, and testing the heading with the [toBeVisible()](https://playwright.dev/docs/api/class-locatorassertions#locator-assertions-to-be-visible) assertion.

-With Playwright we generally don’t have to care if the actions are synchronous or asynchronous: each command will [wait for some time](https://playwright.dev/docs/actionability) for the queried element to appear on the page.
-Though, we should use `await` manually for most operations.
-This avoids flakiness and complexity of asynchronous testing, and keeps the code straightforward.
+With Playwright, we generally don’t have to care if the actions are synchronous or asynchronous: each command will [wait for some time](https://playwright.dev/docs/actionability) for the queried element to appear on the page.
+Though we should explicitly `await` most operations.
+This avoids the flakiness and complexity of asynchronous testing and keeps the code straightforward.

 ### Testing forms

-Playwright’s locators allow us to access any form element by its visible or accessible label.
+Playwright’s locators allow us to access any form element by its visible (for example, `<label>` element) or accessible (for example, `aria-label` attribute) label.

-For example, we have a [registration form](https://github.com/sapegin/playwright-article-2024/blob/master/src/components/SignUpForm.js) with text inputs, selects, checkboxes and radio buttons.
-We can test it [like this](https://github.com/sapegin/playwright-article-2024/blob/master/tests/signUp.spec.js):
+For example, we have a [registration form](https://github.com/sapegin/playwright-article-2024/blob/master/src/components/SignUpForm.js) with a bunch of text inputs, select boxes, checkboxes, and radio buttons.
+This is how we can [test it](https://github.com/sapegin/playwright-article-2024/blob/master/tests/signUp.spec.js):

 ```js
 const { test, expect } = require('@playwright/test');